 Updating Conversion Note via API

-The conversion note field can be updated with the API, however, this is not accomplished with the “updateConversion” field, but an auxiliary method called conversionMeta.
+The conversion note field can be updated with the API, however, this is not accomplished with the “updateConversion” field, but with an auxiliary method called conversionMeta.

 Here’s an example API call to update a conversion note: